 North Texas Giving Day – Successful Annual Fundraiser

 September 17, 2015

 The office was alive and full of energetic members and visitors on North Texas Giving Day, what has become an annual event in the area for charities.
 A gourmet buffet feast was prepared by the Hospitality Committee chaired by Barbara Steibling for all to share.
 Quite a few guests dropped by to enjoy the tours, food, hospitality and to make a donation.
-Ms Steibling announced another generous donation from cleanitsupply.com, the online retailer of cleaning supplies who once again continued their charitible assistance of our cause.
+Ms Steibling announced another generous donation from cleanitsupply.com of their wholesale toilet paper.
+CIS is the online retailer of cleaning supplies who once again continued their charitable assistance of our cause.
 We want to thank the friends, families and members who supported the work we do, and providing a fun day.
 Your generosity will help us clothe 500 children through Operation School Bell®.
-The day was organized by the Resource Development Committee, chaired by Linda Hopkins and Michele Miller.
+The day was organized by the Resource Development Committee, chaired by Linda Hopkins and Michele Miller

 A number of community donors contributed prizes for the doors prizes and we would like to acknowledge them.

 Whole Foods, Market Street, SDalon Savvy, Cookies by Design, Henry’s Ice Cream, Harvest Seasonal Kitchen, Providence Pottery, Covino’s Pasta & Pizza, Sugar’N’Spice Bakery, Original Pancake House, Callaways, Mary Kay Cosmetics, Tex Mex Salsa, Home Depot, Lowes, Starbucks